-The objectives of the Gloucestershire LTP are consistent with the overall concept of integrated transport as envisaged by the Transport White Paper.
-These over-arching objectives are: • To protect and enhance the built and natural environment. • To improve safety for all travellers. • To contribute to an efficient economy, and to support sustainable economic growth in appropriate locations. • To promote accessibility to everyday facilities for all, especially those without a car. • To promote the integration of all forms of transport and land-use planning, leading to a better, more efficient transport system.
+• To promote the integration of all forms of transport and land-use planning, leading to a better, more efficient transport system.
 Local Objectives - the plan seeks to: Support the reduction of travel demand, and seeks journey reliability, quality and safety within key multi-modal axes.
 Promote a modal hierarchy which places walking as the top priority, followed by cycling, public transport and private motor vehicles.
 Endorse the need for parking standards which do not create competition between urban centres, discourage provision of further long-stay parking and support the reduction of existing levels of commuter parking.
 Support traffic restraint in urban areas like Cheltenham and Gloucester, and the enhancement of walking, cycling and public transport.
 Support the improvement of transport in rural areas and the concentration of traffic on to the strategic network.
 Support bus service enhancement and the improvement of rail services and facilities.
-Support the improvement of rail freight services and the establishment of a rail freight terminal in each area strategy - such as for the Cotswold Water Park Area, the West of River Severn and South Wales Corridor etc. achieving the various objectives of the LTP.
-Of particular relevance for minerals and waste development is the issue of lorry traffic on the roads and the need to mitigate impacts.
-The plan should include policies that encourage the movement of freight by rail and water, where possible, in order to reduce lorry traffic on Gloucestershire's roads. the LTP are reflected in the SA Framework objectives. -- -- -- -- the Gloucester area.
+Support the improvement of rail freight services and the establishment of a rail freight terminal in the Gloucester area.
 Support the completion of the upgrade of the A417/A419 route.
 Recognise the problems of additional lorry traffic in Gloucestershire avoiding the Severn Crossing tolls.
-Seek better facilities for cyclists and pedestrians. -- -- -- --
+Seek better facilities for cyclists and pedestrians. alternative fuels, and choosing the most appropriate and sensitive route. --- -- -- --